savaslabs/savaslabs.github.io/_pages/javascript-engineer.md

 ### You have experience with:

-+ The MERN stack for web applications
++ The MERN (Mongo, Express, React, Node) stack for web applications
 + React Native

 ### You care about: